leeanncafferata/clio3-syllabus/source/schedule.md

 on a Windows PC, you should install [Ubuntu 14.04 LTS][] inside Virtual Box using [Vagrant][].

 ## Sept.
-3: Version Control / Introduction to JavaScript
+3: Reproducible Research and Version Control

 ### Goal

-Learning version control will let you contribute to projects and distribute your code.
-In class we will do our first introduction to JavaScript.
+Learning version control will let you contribute to projects and distribute your code, and most importantly reproduce your own results.
+(We will end class with an introduction to JavaScript.)

 ### Reading

+-   [Basic Git][].
--   [documentation for GitHub][] and [their tutorials][]
+-   [Documentation for GitHub][] and [their tutorials][].
--   Scott Chacon, *[Pro Git][]*, especially chs.
+-   Look at Scott Chacon, *[Pro Git][]*, especially chs.
 1--3, 5, for reference.

--   William J. Turkel and Adam Crymble, "[What to Do If You Get Stuck][]," *The Programming Historian 2*.
+-   Read Karl Broman's [lectures about reproducible research][]:
+    [introduction][]; [command line][]; [version control][].

 ### Exercises

--   Try [GitHub's online, interactive tutorial][] for Git.
-(This is probably the most fun way to learn the basics of Git.)
+-   Work through [GitHub's online, interactive tutorial][] for Git.
--   Sign up for GitHub
+-   Sign up for [GitHub][].
--   At least 1 day before class, submit a pull request (or as many as you need) to add your name and link to GitHub and personal website to the course blog.
-Also add your name and topics for the language choice and the additional topics.
+-   At least one day before class, submit a pull request (or as many as you need to) to the [repository for this syllabus][].
+The pull request should modify the list of participants to add your name with a link to your personal website, as well as your GitHub username and a link to your GitHub user profile.
+Feel free to include your Twitter username and link if you like.
+(A guide to [Markdown][] if you need it.)
+Also add your name and topics for the language report and the additional techniques report.

 ## Sept.
 10: Flow Control and Functions in JavaScript